hackclub/highway/app/views/guides/ESP32.md

 And that's about it.
 I'll leave the wiring part up to you, but normally you should keep the decoupling capacitors (C1 & C2 in the first schematic) as close as possible two the chip.

+Another thing is that the USB line should preferably have matched impedance.
+RaspberryPi.com explains it pretty good on chapter 2.4.1 of this guide: https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf

+Basically, if you are using a 1mm thick board and you use 0.8mm wide tracks on USB DP/D+ and DM/- lines, with a gap of 0.15mm between them, you'll get the ideal differencial impedance of 90 ohms.

 ## Step 4: User features.

 The board as it is right now will work, but it will be a pain to debug and use fully.